-This is one art form which has a fascinating visual appeal with effects created using just plain polished surfaces.
+Firstly, this is one art form which has a fascinating visual appeal using just plain polished surfaces.
 Walnut wood carving is unique to the region of Kashmir as walnut trees or ‘Doon Kuls’ are found only in this part of the country.

-For the purpose of carving, the raw material could be obtained from the root, trunk or branches of the tree.
+For instance, for the purpose of carving, the raw material is obtained from the root, trunk or branches of the tree.
 As the root is quite dark, this part of the wood is the most expensive one.
-It is not only considered strong but also best for wood carving.
+Further, it is not only considered strong but also best for wood carving.

 Walnut Wood Carving Styles

 Above all, there are few styles of walnut wood carving which are quite well-known in Kashmir.

 Undercut (Khokerdar): This type of carving has multi-layers and is helpful in 3-D depiction of various scenes.